 TOLEDO, Ohio — Those Friday night lights burning bright and local high school marching bands are also shining with their halftime shows!

-Each week, WTOL 11 will feature one marching band, film their halftime show and present it to you on wtol.com and on our free news app, which you can download here: https://interactive.wtol.com/appredirect/
+Each week, WTOL 11 featured one marching band, film their halftime show and presented it to you on wtol.com and on our free news app, which you can download here: https://interactive.wtol.com/appredirect/